findraj/Simple-Packet-Sniffer/README.md

 ## Testing

-Testing was done on macOS Sonoma and also in docker container running `debina:11` image.
+**Testing environment:** macOS Sonoma; `debina:11` docker image

 Locally I don't have root access so I had to use `sudo` to run the program.
 The program was tested with various combinations of arguments and on different network interfaces.
+There were a lot of network traffic, so didn't need to generate any most of the time.
+When it was necessary, I used `ping`.

+**Inputs:**
 ```bash
 $ sudo ./ipk-sniffer -i en0
 $ sudo ./ipk-sniffer -i en0 -u --port-destination 1900